Mahāprajāpatī Gautamī: Ordination of the first woman

 When King Suddhodhana died, Mahāpajāpatī Gotamī decided to attain ordination.
 Gotamī went to the Buddha and asked to be ordained into the Sangha three times.
 The Buddha refused and went on to Vesāli.
 Undaunted, Gotamī cut off her hair and donned yellow robes and with 500 princesses, 250 from the Sakyan kingdom and 250 from the Koliyan kingdom followed the Buddha to Vesāli on foot.
-Upon arrival, she repeated her request to be ordained.
+Upon arrival, Gotamī stood crying at the entrance of the Buddha's residence.
 Ananda, one of the principal disciples and an attendant of the Buddha, met her and offered to intercede with the Buddha on her behalf.
+Ananda was refused the first two times and asked the following in this third attempt:

 Respectfully he questioned the Buddha, "Lord, are women capable of realising the various stages of sainthood as nuns?"

 "They are, Ananda," said the Buddha.

 "If that is so, Lord, then it would be good if women could be ordained as nuns," said Ananda, encouraged by the Buddha's reply.

 "If, Ananda, Maha Pajapati Gotami would accept the Eight Conditions it would be regarded that she has been ordained already as a nun."

 Gotamī agreed to accept the Eight Garudhammas and was accorded the status of the first bhikkhuni.
 Subsequent women had to undergo full ordination to become nuns.

 Gotamī died at the age of 120.